-Patrol Officers receive specialized training in Traffic Crash Investigations, Narcotics Interdiction, DUI Detection, and Juvenile Law.
-The Sheriff's Department's TRIAD, D.A.R.E. and K-9 programs are all elements of the Patrol Division.
+Patrol Deputy's receive specialized training in Traffic Crash Investigations, Narcotics Interdiction, DUI Detection, and Juvenile Law.
+The Sheriff's Office's TRIAD, D.A.R.E. and K-9 programs are all elements of the Patrol Division.

 Crimes against persons (battery, assault, etc.)